-- Ensure that local baseball associations apply core common criteria to ensure that consistent good practice is in place - To empower parents when choosing a local baseball association for their children. - To ensure that RBI Accredited Associations are recognized through a common approach to branding. - To provide a focus around which all baseball associations in Canada can come together to support good practice in working with children and young people. - To promote and reward registration/membership within Baseball Canada, baseball's national federation of sport, as well as within the Provincial Baseball Associations.
+- Ensure that local baseball associations apply core common criteria to ensure that consistent good practice is in place - To empower parents when choosing a local baseball association for their children. - To ensure that RBI Accredited Associations are recognized through a common approach to branding.
+To provide a focus around which all baseball associations in Canada can come together to support good - To provide a focus around which all baseball associations in Canada can come together to support good practice in working with children and young people. - To promote and reward registration/membership within Baseball Canada, baseball's national federation of sport, as well as within the Provincial Baseball Associations.